Toronto’s Theatre Scene is Hot

 Mirvish Productions is the largest commercial theatre production company in Canada.
 For more than fifty years, the Mirvish name has been associated with Toronto theatre, ever since retail mogul Ed Mirvish purchased the Royal Alexandra Theatre in 1963.
 Carrying on the family tradition, David Mirvish founded Mirvish Productions in 1987, which today operates four theatres in Toronto (including the Royal Alexandra and the Princess of Wales) and stages many of the city’s major musical theatre productions.

 Mirvish’s various productions have been lauded by critics and have boasted some major players – often, straight from Broadway.
-Previous raved-about productions have included Les Misérables, Rent, The Lion King, Hairspray, We Will Rock You, Wicked, Book of Mormon, and – most recently – Once.
+Previous raved-about productions have included Les Misérables, Rent, The Lion King, Hairspray, We Will Rock You, Wicked, Once and – most recently – Matilda.

 Improv Comedy, Repertory, Queer Theatre and More